source-data/sd-graph/README.md

 > Robin Liechti, Nancy George, Sara El-Gebali, Lou Götz, Isaac Crespo, Ioannis Xenarios, Thomas Lemberger.
 > _BioRxiv_  (2016), doi: https://doi.org/10.1101/058529

-We provide here instructions to build the SourceData sd-graph database in [neo4j](http://neo4j.com) and examples of analyses:
+We provide here instructions to build the SourceData sd-graph database in [neo4j](http://neo4j.com) and examples of analyses.

+## Easy install

 Install and start the neo4j database according to the instructions provided at http://neo4j.com. __IMPORTANT: To be able to run the commands below with the neo4j-tool, please download the [TAR/ZIP distributions](https://neo4j.com/download/community-edition/).__ The scripts below were tested under neo4j community edition 2.2 and 3.1.4.

+Unzip `graph.db.zip` in the `neo4j/data/databases/` directory.

+Start neo4j

+    neo4j start

+That's it.

+## Build the database from the SourceData API

 To enable the use of the `neo4j-shell` tool, uncomment this line in `neo4j/conf/neo4j.conf`: